xgagandeep/CS711-team1/README.md

 # Predictive Maintenance Model

 This repository contains a predictive maintenance solution developed as a team project.
-The project utilizes machine learning techniques to predict the Remaining Useful Life (RUL) of machinery components.
-The model is built using a neural network to process sensor data and operational settings from machinery, enabling predictive maintenance decisions.
+The project utilizes machine learning techniques to predict the Remaining Useful Life (RUL) of Jet Engines.
+The model is built using a neural network to process sensor data and operational settings from jet engines, enabling predictive maintenance decisions.

 ## Project Structure